matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 communications, such as calling, texting, talking in person, etc. Hybrid or remote work would really start dwindling after 5 years of increasing server costs.

-That said, if server costs had stabilized before now then remote work would really start taking off.
-There would also be startups dedicated to bringing remote work and remote training to traditional trade jobs, such as carpentry, plumbing, and electrical.
-These start-ups will be trying to address the shortage in trade jobs by increasing the effective working area of trades workers.
+That said, if server costs had stabilized before, then there would also be startups dedicated to bringing remote work and remote training to traditional trade jobs, such as carpentry, plumbing, and electrical.
+These start-ups will be trying to address the shortage in trade jobs by increasing the effective working area of those working in the trades.
 How successful these companies will be is another matter.

-Regardless of whether the server costs have been rising for 2 or 5 years, there would be some interesting trends emerge in the technology space.
+Regardless of economics, there are a few predictions for the 6+ year mark.

-Newer languages that combined both efficiency and ease of development would start to emerge by this time.
-These would be compiled languages that either used efficient reference counting memory management, ownership, manual memory, or some new technique.
-They would just be coming onto the scene, so it would take a while before there was significant adoption.
+Newer programming languages that combine both efficiency and ease of development would emerge by this time.
+Most of these languages would have started development during inflation and economic difficulties, so they would be based around the idea of surviving tough economics.
+Many would be compiled languages that either used efficient reference counting memory management, ownership, manual memory, or some new technique.
+Most of these new languages would prioritize static linking and easy deployments, and some will focus on cross-compilation as well.
+They would just be coming onto the scene at around 6 years, so it would take a while before there was significant adoption.
 However, many of their ideas would also start being incorporated into existing systems level languages to make those languages easier to use.
-These languages would offer "ease of development", "increased developer productivity", and "low to no cost for running" as the main selling points.
-The pitch would be to save on both the human time and skill costs as well as the server and infrastructure costs.
-Most of these new languages would prioritize static linking and easy deployments.
+The new languages would offer "ease of development", "increased developer productivity", and "low to no cost for running" as the main selling points.
+The pitch would be to save on both the human labor/skill costs and the hardware costs for products.
+The main factor to how many of these languages start emerging would be how long the economic downturn lasted.

-Some newer languages would also really start thinking about how to train developers on their language.
-There will be increased experimentation on how to make learning quicker and more efficient for newer devs.
+Some language developers and committees would also start thinking about how to train developers on their language.
+There will be increased experimentation on how to make learning programming languages quicker and enjoyable for devs.
 Some languages will start splitting developers into "application builders" and "library builders", with each one getting content tailored to them.
-Some langauges will start focusing on interactive tutorials instead of long-form content pages.
-Others will start focusing on some more intense projects.
+Some languages will start focusing on interactive tutorials instead of long-form content pages.
+Others will start focusing on some more involved tutorial projects that are based on "real-world" projects.
 A few will experiment with "language translations" where it shows examples from languages devs are familiar with, and then the equivalent (generally shorter) code in the new language.
-Some one else will come up with an idea not on this list.
+Some will come up with an idea not on this list.

 More unikernel and microkernel projects would also be emerging by now.
-These projects would again be retargetted to lowering server costs.
+These projects would again be retargeted to lowering server costs.
 Some of them may also be trying to make the development process easier, but that is not the primary focus.
 Consequently, they will remain more niche, though there will be slightly more adoption than there is now.

-It would be in this time period that VR and AR technologies would start to get refined enough to be cool.
+It would be in this time period that VR and AR technologies would start to get refined enough to grow in user base.
 However, premature marketing will have soured the public's appetite for a while.
-At around the 8-10 year mark is when we'll see AR/VR refined enough and remarketed enough that it starts to capture the public's attention.
-Some new, very refined, device will most likely be what launches VR and AR in the public mind.
+At around the 8-10 year mark is when we'll see it going mainstream, once enough time has passed for AR/VR innovations to come together as a "new" product.
+To go along with this, a new, very refined, device will most likely be what launches VR and AR into mainstream.

-Also, by now technology in schools will really be becoming part of the curriculum.
+Also, by now technology courses in schools will be part of the curriculum.
-Robotics, programming, etc. will be taught at least in the high school level at the vast majority of school districts.
+Robotics, programming, etc. will be taught at least in the high school level in the majority of school districts.

 ## Conclusion